On this page

 When the process is out of control:

-- add the PCI-IV Sampling Verification task of the Appendix 1 – Poultry and Rabbit Slaughter PCI Implementation Verification Tasks to the scope of the inspection case for which the trigger will be "incident response" to verify if the licence holder has implemented PRMP and PVMP protocols as per their written PCP for the following:
+- add the applicable PCI-IV Sampling Verification task (Salmonella and Campylobacter (PRMP) - Sampling implementation or Generic E. coli and pre-chill (PVMP and PMMP) - Sampling implementation) of the Appendix 1 – Poultry and Rabbit Slaughter PCI Implementation Verification Tasks to the inspection scope to verify if the licence holder has implemented PRMP, PMMP and PVMP protocols as per their written PCP for the following:

 - identification of the root cause of the failure